Boniek García

-Óscar Boniek García Ramírez (born 4 September 1984) is a Honduran professional footballer who plays as a midfielder for Olimpia.
+Óscar Boniek García Ramírez (born 4 September 1984) is a Honduran former professional footballer who played as a midfielder.
 Before moving to the United States, García had a successful career in Honduras with Olimpia and Marathón, winning eight league titles.
-He has earned over 130 caps for the Honduras national team and is the fourth most capped player in the country's history and has the fourth most appearances in Houston Dynamo history.
+He earned over 130 caps for the Honduras national team and is the fourth most capped player in the country's history and has the fourth most appearances in Houston Dynamo history.